 Our ability to commercialize drugs depends on our ability to sell such drugs without infringing the patents or other proprietary rights of third parties.
-Numerous U.S. and foreign issued patents and pending patent applications, owned by third parties exist in the areas that we are exploring.
+Numerous U.S. and foreign issued patents and pending patent applications owned by third parties exist in the areas that we are exploring.
 In addition, because patent applications can take several years to issue, there may be currently pending applications, unknown to us, which may later result in issued patents that our drug candidates may infringe.
 There could also be existing patents of which we are not aware that our drug candidates may inadvertently infringe.

 In particular, we are aware of an issued U.S. patent and at least one pending U.S. patent application assigned to Curis, Inc., or Curis, relating to certain compounds in the quinazolinone class.
 Ispinesib falls into this class of compounds.
 The Curis patent claims a method of use for inhibiting signaling by what is called the hedgehog pathway using certain such compounds.
 Curis has pending applications in Europe, Japan, Australia and Canada with claims covering certain quinazolinone compounds, compositions thereof and/or methods of their use.
 We are also aware that two of the Australian applications have been allowed and two of the European applications have been granted.
 In Europe, Australia and elsewhere, the grant of a patent may be opposed by one or more parties.
-We and GSK have each opposed the granting of certain such patents to Curis in Europe and in Australia.
+We have opposed the granting of certain such patents to Curis in Europe and in Australia.
+A third party has also opposed the grant of one of Curis' European patents.
 Curis or a third party may assert that the sale of ispinesib may infringe one or more of these or other patents.
 We believe that we have valid defenses against the Curis patents if asserted against us.
 However, we cannot guarantee that a court would find such defenses valid or that such oppositions would be successful.
 We have not attempted to obtain a license to this patent.
-If we decide to obtain a license to this patent, we cannot guarantee that we would be able to obtain such a license on commercially reasonable terms, or at all.
+If we decide to obtain a license to these patents, we cannot guarantee that we would be able to obtain such a license on commercially reasonable terms, or at all.